Aluro7in/kepler-koi-exoplanet-classifier/README.md

-# Kepler Q1‑Q17 DR25 TCE — ML + DL + Transformer Classification Pipeline

-A full, runnable pipeline that trains and compares **4 classical ML models**, a **PyTorch MLP**, and a **PyTorch Transformer** (FT-Transformer-style, tabular self-attention) on the Kepler DR25 Threshold Crossing Event (TCE) table — classifying each TCE as a likely planet signal (`PLANET`) vs. not (`NOT_PLANET`) — with live/animated visualization of how each neural network learns, and an optional LangChain-generated narrative report.

-Built from the master prompt in `MASTER_PROMPT.md`.

-## ⚠️ Read this first: label strategy

 This delivery of the DR25 TCE table (`av_training_set`, `av_pred_class`, etc.) ships with **empty disposition columns** — NASA didn't include them in this